New Mexico Cannabis Producers Rules

 - Every applicant must be at least 21 years of age, this includes any controlling person and employees of the cannabis establishment.

-- The CCD won’t approve any application for licensure to operate within the boundaries of federally recognized Indian Nation, Tribes, or Pueblos unless these tribal government and the department have entered an agreement to do so.
+- The New Mexico CCD won’t approve any application for licensure to operate within the boundaries of federally recognized Indian Nation, Tribes, or Pueblos unless these tribal governments and the department have entered an agreement to do so.

 - It is prohibited to sell and distribute to any person that isn’t authorized to receive the product, and it is also prohibited to consume cannabis on or within the premises of the establishment.